andipyk/wpxdigicontent/README.md

 2. **Which AI model should I choose?**
    - Claude 3.5 Sonnet: Best for creative and nuanced content
-   - GPT-4 Turbo: Excellent for technical and structured content
+   - GPT-4: Excellent for technical and structured content

 3. **Is the generated content unique?**
    - Yes, each generation produces unique content based on your prompt